 The Worker Adjustment and Retraining Notification Act (WARN Act) is a crucial piece of legislation designed to protect employees and provide them with advance notice in the event of significant workforce changes.
-For HR managers, understanding the ins and outs of the WARN Act is essential to ensure compliance and foster a transparent and fair working environment.
+For HR managers, understanding the WARN Act is essential to ensure compliance and foster a transparent and fair working environment.
 In this article, we will explore the key aspects of the WARN Act and its implications for HR professionals.

 TABLE OF CONTENTS